John Reed Fast Facts - KION546

 2011-present – Member of CaixaBank’s board of directors.

-February 16, 2016 – Is elected president of the board of Boston Athenaem, an independent library and museum.
+February 16, 2016 – Is elected president of the board of Boston Athenaeum, an independent library and museum.

 Comments